-All infractions must be reported in writing to the appropriate academic administrator.
-The learner will also be notified.
-The appropriate academic administrator's office shall keep a record of reported infractions and sanctions.
+Unintentional infractions may be reported to the Director of Academic Affairs at the discretion of the faculty member.
+All infractions deemed by the faculty member to be intentional must be reported in writing to the Director of Academic Affairs; the student will also be notified.
+The Director of Academic Affairs shall keep a record of reported infractions and sanctions.

-Any learner so suspended has a right to an appeal.
-If a learner wishes to appeal, the request should be made in writing and must be received in the appropriate academic administrator's office by a date determined in consultation with the Graduate Studies Council.
-Any violation of the policy not under the supervision of a faculty member will be handled by recommendation of the appropriate academic administrator to the Graduate Studies Council.
+Any subsequent intentional violation of the policy by that student during his/her academic career at Southwestern will result in a disciplinary hearing before the academic affairs committee and possible suspension from the institution.
+Any student so suspended has a right to an appeal.
+If a student wishes to appeal, the request should be made in writing, and must be received in the academic Director's office by the date determined by the Director in consultation with the academic affairs committee.

+Any violation of the policy not under the supervision of a faculty member will be handled by recommendation of the academic Director to the academic affairs committee.

 Adapted and used by permission from Tabor College.